DanielMartinez4290/Daniel-Revelry/README.md

-This is the code for my personal music site danielrevelry.com.
+This is the code for my personal music site [danielrevelry.com](http://danielrevelry.com).
 It was built on WordPress and is fully responsive.
+It has editable options contained in the functions.php file.